Connecticut's top court bans death penalty in state

-(Reuters) - Connecticut’s top court on Thursday ruled that the state could no longer impose the death penalty, calling it unconstitutionally cruel and unusual punishment.
+(Reuters) - Connecticut’s top court on Thursday ruled that the state could no longer impose the death penalty, saying that under the state’s constitution it amounted to cruel and unusual punishment.

 The New England state is the latest to back away from the death penalty, following Nebraska earlier this year and Maryland in 2013.
 Thirty-one U.S. states still allow for executions.